 Boulder, Colorado is using evaluation and action metrics to revise its Neighborhood Parking Program.
 Initially, the City is introducing new pricing, increasing permit costs annually by \$10 for residents and \$20 for commuters each year from 2021 through 2024.
 The City will evaluate performance by zone or neighborhood based on metrics for parking occupancy, trip generation and access to other modes of transportation.
-The evaluation results will determine a parking management and permitting strategy that is tailored to the specific context and needs of each zone or neighborhood.
+The evaluation results will determine a parking management and permitting neighborhood.
 In addition, parking behavioral data will help determine whether existing zones' associated rates and strategies should be modified, or whether new zones should be added.
 See the City of Boulder Access Management and Parking Strategy (AMPS) at this link.
-This page intentionally left blank.